 The days are getting longer and the temperatures are rising.
-And after tucking away your bike all winter long, you’re probably giddy at the thought of pulling it back out for a warm spring ride.
-But there are a few things you’ll need to do to ensure you’re safe when you bring your bike back into action.
-Check out our guide for tips on how to get your bike ready for spring:
+If you have tucked away your bike all winter long, you’re probably giddy at the thought of pulling it back out for a warm spring ride.
+But there are a few things you’ll need to do to ensure you’re safe, whether you are buying brand new road bikes made in usa (or elsewhere), or bringing your old bike back into action.
+In case you are planning to do the latter, check out our guide for tips on how to get your bike ready for spring:

 1. Clean Your Bike